fatiharapoglu/twitter/README.md

 -   [x] follow/unfollow feature
 -   [x] optimistic update on follow/unfollow
 -   [ ] lazy load tweets / react query implementation for lazy loading
+-   [ ] tweetsarraylength is unnecessary, calculate it in server side with prisma .count()
 -   [ ] cascade in postgresql / how to handle deleted tweets
 -   [ ] add delete options for users tweets
 -   [ ] authorization wall for delete/follow/unfollow